Fine-grained Early Frequency Attention for Deep Speaker Representation Learning: Related Work

-The majority of the aforementioned studies have used the features obtained from DNNs as the memory component of the attention model.
-The queries of the attention models were also originated from the last hidden layer of the model from which the utterance-level embeddings are retrieved.
+Based on Table \ref{tab:litreview}, we make the following observations.
+First, it can be seen that despite attention mechanisms being widely used in SR, their use for SER has been limited.
+Second, we observe that the majority of attention mechanisms proposed in the literature use the features obtained from DNNs as the information items.
+Moreover, the queries of the attention models have been originated from a latent layer of the model from which the utterance-level embeddings are retrieved.
 Generally, DNNs learn to extract a low-dimensional latent representation from the input data without necessarily preserving localization with respect to the input information items.
-Thus, while the use of the last hidden layer of a DNN for extracting the query of an attention mechanism can be advantageous due to its reduced number of parameters, high levels of granularity and a localized relationship with respect to the input may not be achieved.

-Compared to the methods proposed in previous studies, the fine-grained attention model proposed in this paper does \textit{not} require embeddings obtained from DNN models, and can operate on spectrograms extracted from raw audio signals.
+Thus, while the use of the latent layer of a DNN for extracting the query of an attention mechanism can be advantageous due to its reduced number of parameters, high levels of granularity and a localized relationship with respect to the input may not be achieved.
+As a result, most prior attention-based methods do not possess the ability to attend to highly granular individual input frequency features.
+Compared to the methods proposed in previous studies, our fine-grained attention model proposed in this paper does \textit{not} rely on embeddings obtained from DNNs, and instead operates on spectrograms extracted from raw audio signals.
 Hence, the granularity of the attention model can be improved to attend to frequency-level features.
-While different attention mechanisms depend on the specific architectures and models, our proposed fine-grained frequency attention mechanism can be used along with various models and architectures.
-As proven in the experiment section, by adding the frequency attention to multiple CNN-based architectures, a substantial improvement is achieved on both tasks of SER and SR.